freenas/freenas-docs/userguide/system.rst

 from the network, or if failover has not been configured, the status icon changes to :guilabel:`HA Unavailable`.

-The icon is red when HA is starting up, disabled, or has encountered a problem.
-When HA is functioning normally, the icon turns green.

-The options available in
+The remaining failover options are found in :menuselection:`System --> Failover`.
-:menuselection:`System --> Failover`
-are shown in
-:numref:`Figure %s: <failover_fig>`
-and described in
-:numref:`Table %s <failover_opts_tab>`.

 .. _failover_fig: